aws/aws-sdk-rails/README.md

 A FIFO queue ensures that messages are processed in the order they were sent (First-In-First-Out) and exactly-once processing (ensuring duplicates are never introduced into the queue).
 To use a fifo queue, simply set the queue url (which will end in ".fifo") in your config.
-You can also configure a `custom message_group_id` that will be used by all jobs.

 When using FIFO queues, jobs will NOT be processed concurrently by the poller to ensure the correct ordering.
 Additionally, all jobs on a FIFO queue will be queued synchronously, even if you have configured the `amazon_sqs_async` adapter.

+#### Message Group IDs

+FIFO queues require a message group id to be provided for the job.
+It is determined by:
+1. Calling `message_group_id` on the job if it is defined
+2. If `message_group_id` is not defined or the result is `nil`, the default value will be used.
+You can optionally specify a custom value in your config as the default that will be used by all jobs.

 ## AWS Record Generators